ubc-library-rc/intro-AGOL/add-data.md

 ---
 layout: default
-title: Title of page, will appear in left navigation menu
+title: Add Data From Living Atlas
 nav_order: 1
-parent: create-a-web-map
+parent: Create a Web Map
 ---

 To Do {: .label .label-green }